-- What is the cost-effectiveness of auditory brainstem implantation (ABI) for adults with neurofibromatosis 2 (NF2) who are not candidates for cochlear implantation? - What is the cost-effectiveness of ABI for adults with severe inner ear abnormalities who are not candidates for cochlear implantation?
+- What is the cost-effectiveness of auditory brainstem implantation (ABI) for adults with neurofibromatosis 2 (NF2) who are not candidates for cochlear implantation, from the perspective of the Ontario Ministry of Health and Long-Term Care? - What is the cost-effectiveness of ABI for adults with adults with severe inner ear abnormalities who are not candidates for cochlear implantation, from the perspective of the Ontario Ministry of Health and Long-Term Care?